alufena0/obsidian/README.md

 # Obsidian Plugins

 Plugins I built for my own Obsidian vault.
-Vibe coded with AI assistance.
 All of them solve something that was missing or broke after an update.

 ## Plugins